kathykhong/PuppFinder/README.md

 I also created an abstract class DogCollection that is extended by DogBreedSet and WishList.
 The DogBreedSet and WishList classes contain many of the same methods such as add(DogBreed db), and isEmpty().
-Therefore, I moved all the overlapping method implementations to the DogCollection class to reduce duplicate code.
+Therefore, I moved all the overlapping method implementations into the DogCollection class to reduce duplicate code.